vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 ## Requirements and prerequisites

-The Power BI sheet we're using is just a demo board based on sales transactions, showing charts and tables along with some filters.
-You can download the [Power BI sheet](/assets/2024-09-07/SalesReport.pbix).
+The Power BI sheet we're using is just a demo board based on sales transactions, with charts and tables, along with some filters.
+You can download the [Power BI sheet](/assets/2024-09-07/SalesReport.pbix) to follow along.

 To integrate this PBI report into Peakboard, follow these steps:
 1. Upload the report to the Microsoft Fabric Portal.
-2. Follow the steps decribed in the [Power BI help](https://help.peakboard.com/controls/Extended/en-power-bi.html) to obtain the application ID, tenant ID, and user credentials.
+2. Follow the steps decribed in the [Power BI help](https://help.peakboard.com/controls/Extended/en-power-bi.html):
+    1. Obtain the application ID, tenant ID, and user credentials.
-3. Use the IDs and credentials to access the hosted Power BI report from within Pekaboard Designer.
+    2. Use the IDs and credentials to access the hosted Power BI report from within Pekaboard Designer.
 3. Choose the workspace and report.

 ![image](/assets/2024-09-07/010.png)